BestReviews is reader-supported and may earn an affiliate commission. Details

 This is the most popular graphing calculator.
 It has a color display, an impressive battery and 12 software applications for enhanced performance.

-Where to buy: Sold by Staples
+Sold by Staples

 Texas Instruments CXII TI-Nspire CAS

 If you want the most powerful handheld graphing calculator available, this is the one to get.
-If you intend to use this calculator for tests, make sure it is allowed, as this model is not approved for all standardized testing.
+If you intend to use this calculator for tests, make sure it is allowed, since this model is not approved for all standardized testing.

-Where to buy: Sold by Amazon (with student software) and Staples
+Sold by Amazon and Staples

 Casio fx-CG500

-Where to buy: Sold by Amazon
+Sold by Amazon

 Texas Instruments TI-84 PLUS CAS